gokulmInfy/m2x-launchpad-energia/README.md

 To read the stream values, all you need to do is calling this function:

 ```
-int fetchValues(const char* feedId, const char* streamName,
+int listStreamValues(const char* deviceId, const char* streamName,
                      stream_value_read_callback callback, void* context,
-                const char* startTime = NULL, const char* endTime = NULL,
-                const char* limit = NULL);
+                     const char* query = NULL);
 ```

-Besides the feed ID and stream name, only the callback function and a user context needs to be specified.
+Besides the device ID and stream name, only the callback function and a user context needs to be specified.
 Optional filtering parameters such as start time, end time and limits per call can also be used here.

 Update Datasource Location
 --------------------------

-You can use the following function to update the location for a data source(feed):
+You can use the following function to update the location for a data source(device):

 ```
 template <class T>
-int updateLocation(const char* feedId, const char* name,
+int updateLocation(const char* deviceId, const char* name,
                    T latitude, T longitude, T elevation);
 ```

-Different from stream values, locations are attached to feeds rather than streams.
+Different from stream values, locations are attached to devices rather than streams.

 The reasons we are providing templated function is due to floating point value precision: on most LaunchPad boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
 That means only 7 digits in the number is reliable.
 When we are using `double` here to represent latitude/longitude, it means only 5 digits after the floating point is accurate, which means we can represent as accurate to ~1.1132m distance using `double` here.
 If you want to represent cordinates that are more specific, you need to use strings here.